GrubbyGroo/opensourcebootcamp/README.md

 If you're are the frustrated individual that is ready to throw in the towel you've come to the right place!
 Keep reading because you won't regret it.
 However, if you're the individual who is just getting started then you have saved yourself countless hours of aimless searching and scattered learning.

 The purpose of creating the Opensource Bootcamp was to set out a very specific goal with an outlined curriculum.
 A curriculum that is well written, easy to follow yet challenging.
+It's a straight and narrow road to becoming a full-stack web developer!

 ## The Analogy
 Software is harmless yet it can do a lot of damage is used incorrectly.
 Learning industry standards are very important.